NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 2 - Neural Network Training.md

 ## Multi-label Classification
 Are if there are multiple detections in an output.
 Such as if there is cars, bus, or pedestrians in a image.
 A multi-label classification would just be a sigmoid output.

+## Optimizer
+Adam Optimizer: adaptive moment estimation
+It is different alpha rates for each parameter in the model.
+You can change the learning rate to potential learning speed.
+Adam is a good choice over typical gradient decent.

+## Additional Layers
+Convolutional Layer: Are good for reading regions of an image or area of data.
+They can help neural networks train faster too.

+## Backpropagation
+Sympy can help help programical solve derivatives

+Back Prop is the computation of change in J change backwards, via a derivative.
+The derivation that back prop provides allows for HUGE performance in finding how alpha changes the learning rate.
+Reduces computational steps needed.